mi-crow-team/Mi-Crow/tests/e2e/README.md

 # End-to-End Tests

-This directory contains end-to-end tests that validate complete workflows in the Amber library.
+This directory contains end-to-end tests that validate complete workflows in the mi_crow library.
 These tests are based on the example notebooks and demonstrate real-world usage patterns.

 ## Test Suite